 In my article “My seven tips for your first trip to Japan“, renting a 4G – LTE pocket wifi also known as portable wifi came in second place.
 It is one of the most practical things you can do before you embark on your journey.
 I usually order one the same time I order my JR Pass.

 Some people opt to buy a sim card, but I always rent a pocket wifi because you can connect multiple devices to it.
 Your own mobile phone and laptop and your travel buddies’ devices.

 What is a pocket wifi

 A pocket wifi, MiFi or portable wifi router is like your internet hub at home, but portable.
 It contains a sim card and creates a private network that can connect up to 10 devices concurrently.
 They are super convenient and easy to work with.
 Connecting to them is just like connecting to your own or public wifi network.
+The connection can be very fast: 4G/LTE.
 The batteries of recent models of pocket wifi devices lasts about 10 hours.

 Why rent one

 Apart from being able to connect multiple devices at the same time, a pocket wifi is convenient because it can be difficult to find a free, open wifi network in Japan.
 You’ll find some, but logging on to them can be complicated – often you are required to hand over your email address.
 Some Shinkansen trains now offer wifi, but local trains don’t.

 What does renting a pocket wifi in Japan cost